wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

  * And many more contact form features!

-= which contact form settings are available? =
+= Which contact form settings are available? =

 * Change your contact form profile name, title and image
 * change your contact form welcome message